Near Mosier in Wasco County, Oregon — The American West (Northwest)

 John A. Elliot

 Location.
 45° 40.938′ N, 121° 17.956′ W. Marker is near Mosier, Oregon, in Wasco County.
 Marker can be reached from Historic Columbia River Highway (U.S. 30) east of Historic Columbia River Highway (U.S. 30).
-Touch for map.
-Marker is located within Oregon's Mayer State Park, at the Rowena Crest Viewpoint, overlooking the highway loops.
+Marker is located within Oregon's Mayer State Park, at the Rowena Touch for map.
 Marker is in this post office area: Mosier OR 97040, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Rowena Crest - Ice Age Floods (within shouting distance of this marker); Memaloose—Island of the Dead (approx. Memaloose Rest Area Oregon Trail Kiosk (approx. 2.2 miles away); Memaloose Overlook (approx. 2.6 miles away); Mosier (approx. 4.7 miles away); Bennett House (approx. 7˝ miles away); Vogt Hall (approx. 7.7 miles away); St. Peter's Church (approx. 7.7 miles away).
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
+Rowena Crest - Ice Age Floods (within shouting distance of this marker); A Fluid Geologic Past (approx. 2 miles away in Washington); Transition Zones (approx. 2 miles away in Washington); Memaloose—Island of the Dead (approx. 2.1 miles away); Memaloose Rest Area Oregon Trail Kiosk (approx. 2.2 miles away); Memaloose Overlook (approx. 2.6 miles away); The History of the Columbia River Highway (approx. 4.7 miles away); Mosier (approx. 4.7 miles away).
 Touch for a list and map of all markers in Mosier.

 Also see . . .

 1. Historic Columbia River Highway - 100 Years of the Poem in Stone.